Tricia Desrocher, PT, MS and Certified Stroke Rehabilitation Specialist

 Director of Inpatient Program Development, Northeast Rehabilitation Hospital Network

 According to the American Stroke Association, a division of the American Heart Association, stroke is the No. 5 cause of death and the leading cause of disability in the United States.
 Yet 80% of strokes are preventable.
-October 29th is world stroke day and a reminder to be informed and be fast when it comes to recognizing a stroke and seeking care.
+Be informed and be fast when it comes to recognizing a stroke and seeking care.

 A stroke is a sudden disorder of the blood supply to the brain and it can cause irreversible damage and disability.
 If a loved one is showing signs of a stroke try to identify when the symptoms started and communicate this to the Emergency Response Team.
 This information is essential as life-saving treatments are only available for a short period of time after the onset of stroke symptoms and could improve your recovery.
 You’ll also want to ask them to take your loved one to a certified stroke treatment center.

 Know the Symptoms

 You’re likely familiar with the F.A.S.T acronym but you may not have heard about B.E.
 F.A.S.T.
 It’s another way to recognize all of the signs of a stroke while also reminding you to act quickly if you suspect a stroke.

 - B: BALANCE – sudden loss of balance, staggering gait, severe vertigo

 - E: EYES – sudden loss of vision in one or both eyes, onset of double vision

 - F: FACE – uneven or drooping face, drooling, ask the patient to smile